Compressed representation of Learning Spaces: Introduction

 Without further restrictions on the collection of states, knowledge structures are too poorly organized for the development of a useful theory.
 Fortunately, pedagogical considerations lead in a natural way to impose restrictions on the state collection.
 We now explain two natural requirements by looking at the knowledge structure $(Q_1, {\cal K}_1)$ from Figure 1.
 The subset $\{c, d\}$ is a knowledge state in ${\cal K}_1$, but there is no way for a student to acquire mastery of items $c$ and $d$ one after the other in any order (neither subset $\{c\}$ nor $\{d\}$ is a state in ${\cal K}_1$).
 This contradicts the (common) view that learning occurs progressively, that is one item at a time.
 For another singularity in the same knowledge structure $(Q_1, {\cal K}_1)$, consider a student in state $\{b\}$.
 She may learn item $a$ to reach state $\{a, b\}$.
 On the other hand, while in state $\{b\}$ she may rather learn item $c$ first and reach state $\{b, c\}$; then, strangely enough, item $a$ is not learnable anymore to her (because the subset $\{a, b, c\}$ is not a state in ${\cal K}_1$).
-The definiton of a `learning space' as a particular type of knowledge structure rules out the two strange situations that we just illustrated on Figure 1.
-It imposes the following two conditions on the state of a knowledge structure $(Q, {\cal K})$. \begin{enumerate} \item[{[A]}] ACCESSIBILITY.
-Any state $K$ contains an item $q$ such that $K \setminus \{q\}$ is again a state. \item[{[LC]}] LEARNING CONSISTENCY.
-For an state $K$ and items $q, r$ if $K \cup \{q\}$ and $K \cup \{r\}$ are states, then $K \cup \{q, r\}$ is also a state.
-(End of quote) \end{enumerate}
+The definiton of a `Learning Space' as a particular type of knowledge structure rules out the two strange situations that we just illustrated on Figure 1.
+It imposes the following two conditions on the states of a knowledge structure $(Q, {\cal K})$. \begin{enumerate} \item[{(A)}] ACCESSIBILITY.
+Any state $K$ contains an item $q$ such that $K \setminus \{q\}$ is again a state. \item[{(LC)}] LEARNING CONSISTENCY.
+For a state $K$ and items $q, r$ if $K \cup \{q\}$ and $K \cup \{r\}$ are states, then $K \cup \{q, r\}$ is also a state. \end{enumerate} {\bf 1.2} The primary purpose of this article is the application of compression techniques (previously explored by the author in other contexts) to accomodate knowledge structures with millions of states.
+That not only reduces storage space but facilitates statistical analysis.
+In the framework of the more specific Learning Spaces these compression techniques naturally lead to ``query learning'' which constitutes the second theme of our article.
+Although the author's expertise is skewed towards the first theme, the research directions proposed for the second are deemed to be fruitful.
+All in all, the present article is heavier on mathematics and algorithms than the average article in this journal.

-{\bf 1.2} Here comes the section break up.
-Section 2 introduces, by way of a toy example, the basic idea of how large chunks of the powerset ${\cal P}(Q)$ can be chopped away in such a way that the desired knowledge structure ${\cal K}$ results.
+{\bf 1.3} Here comes the section break up.
+Section 2 introduces, by way of a toy example, the basic idea of how large chunks of the powerset ${\cal P}(Q)$ can be chopped away in such a way that the desired knowledge structure ${\cal K}$ results in a compressed fashion.